keras-team/keras-io/guides/md/training_with_built_in_methods.md

 )
 ```

-You could also chose not to compute a loss for certain outputs, if these outputs meant
+You could also choose not to compute a loss for certain outputs, if these outputs are
-for prediction but not for training:
+meant for prediction but not for training:

 ```python